(A chapter of Akayama DanJay.)

 “Every century is rough for the same reasons.”
 Nakayama gestured to Anihilato.
 “What changes is us.”
 Nakayama withdrew her ten right arms back into her sleeves.
 Her ten left arms merged into a jet engine.
 Blue fire spewed forty meters.

 Anihilato’s fear evaporated.
-It looked into the fire the same way it looked at the eggs it ate, as if it hadn’t realized there could be another source of warmth in the entire universe besides his own ass.
+It looked into the fire the same way it looked at the eggs it ate, as if it hadn’t realized there could be another source of warmth in the entire universe besides its own ass.
 “Please!
 I’m so cold!”
 Nakayama scorched Anihilato’s scalp.
 “Aaaugh!
 Thank yo—” Its six eyeballs boiled and burst.

 “Eh.
 You get used to it.”
 Nakayama inhaled through Anihilato again and it completely crumbled into ash.
 “You and I contain the rest of the data needed to recreate Earth’s population within any degree of accuracy.
 The eternities are over.
 I’ll unite you with the other Zephyrs.”